flutter/website/src/release/breaking-changes/new-color-scheme-roles.md

 The differences caused by the updated `ColorScheme.fromSeed` and the new color roles should be small and acceptable.
-However, when providing a brighter seed color to `ColorScheme.fromSeed`, it may construct a relatively darker version of `ColorScheme`.
+However, when providing a brighter seed color to `ColorScheme.fromSeed`, it might construct a relatively darker version of `ColorScheme`.
 To force the output to still be bright, set `schemeVariant: FromSeedVariant.fidelity` in `ColorScheme.fromSeed`.
 For
 example: